wilseypa/warped2/CONTRIBUTING.md

 ## Memory semantics

 In general, prefer to allocate memory on the stack using local or class variables instead of pointers.
-Heap should only be used when necessary (e.g. to enable polymorphism).
+The heap should only be used when necessary (e.g. to enable polymorphism).

 C++11 Smart pointers allow you to avoid manual memory management.
-Read the [Rule of Zero](http://flamingdangerzone.com/cxx11/2012/08/15/rule-of-zero.html) for an explanation on some modern memory managment techniques.
+Read the [Rule of Zero](http://flamingdangerzone.com/cxx11/2012/08/15/rule-of-zero.html) for an explanation on some modern memory management techniques.
 Smart pointers should be used instead of storing raw pointers whenever possible.
-There are many tutorials on the usage of smart pointers, but a quick recap of when to use the various pointer types:
+There are many tutorials on the usage of smart pointers, but a quick summary of the various pointer types and when to use them:

 <table>
   <tr>